twolfson/nightlife/cities/illinois_chicago.md

 - $9 for *rum and coke* (well mixed drink)
 - No visible coat check

+## Grand Bar
+- 1 floor
+    - Ground floor
+        - Large room with medium dancefloor and medium bar
+- Went on a Friday (2014/01/16)
+    - $10 cover
+    - From 3AM to 3:30Am, dancefloor was filled and bar was crowded
+        - There was room to dance near the bar
+- $4 coat check

 ## Mojoes (Joliet, IL)
 - 2 floors
     - Ground floor